Non-Abelian Chiral 2-Form and M5-Branes: Introduction

 \section{Introduction}

 A self-dual gauge field theory (or a chiral gauge field theory) is defined as a $p$-form gauge potential whose $p+1$ form field strength is constrained by the self-duality condition, which reduces physical degrees of freedom in a theory to the half of the case without the self-duality condition.
-If we consider our spacetime as the Lorentz signature, real self-dual gauge fields can exist only in 4n+2 dimensions like in D=2, D=6 or D=10, which are the cases we consider in this thesis.
-Self-dual gauge field theories received huge attention for quite a long time because of their existence in various interesting theories.
-For examples: They appear in the quantum hall effect in solid state physics and also show up in the heterotic string theory.
-They also show up in the exotic six-dimensional 5-brane(s) worldvolume theory in M-theory, or in NS 5-brane(s) worldvolume theory in the type IIA string theory.
-Self-dual fields also appear in the ten dimensional type IIB supergravity too.
-However, this kind of theories are quite mysterious because of the lack of a standard action does not really work.
+If we consider our spacetime with the Lorentz signature, real self-dual gauge fields can exist only in 4n+2 dimensions like in D=2, D=6 or D=10, which are the cases we will consider in this thesis.
+Self-dual gauge field theories have received huge attention for quite a long time because of their existence in various interesting theories.
+For examples, they appear in the quantum hall effect in solid state physics and also show up in the heterotic string theory.
+They are fundamental elements in the exotic six-dimensional 5-brane(s) worldvolume theory in M-theory (or in NS 5-brane(s) worldvolume theory in the type IIA string theory).
+Self-dual fields also appear in the ten dimensional type IIB supergravity.
+However, formulating a theory for self-dual gauge fields is challenging because a standard action does not really work.
 We will discuss this issue in detail.
 Self-dual gauge fields also have subtle issues regarding their quantization.
 But we will largely focus on the classical level.
-In fact , we are going to face even bigger challenges when trying to describe multiple M5-branes worldvolume theory, which is the main topic of this thesis (Based on \cite{HHM}.
+In fact , we are going to face even bigger challenges when trying to describe multiple M5-branes worldvolume theory, which is our main topic.
+(This thesis is based on \cite{HHM}.
 We will provide more detailed discussion and some related generalizations.). \\